tsedio/tsed-vite-react-movies-demo/docs/readme.md

 tsed init .
 ```

-For this tutorial, we’ll use Express and Swagger presets from the CLI.
+For this tutorial, we'll use Express and Swagger presets from the CLI.
 You can also add Jest, Eslint and Prettier!
-You
-should have the following presets configuration in the CLI prompt:
+You should have the following selected presets in the CLI prompt
-Ts.ED CLI create project options:

 [![Ts.ED CLI create project options](assets/vite-ssr-react-cli.png)](assets/vite-ssr-react-cli.png)

-Then, install the `@tsed/vite-ssr-plugin` package on `packages/server/package.json`:
+Then, install the `@tsed/vite-ssr-plugin` package in `packages/server/package.json`:

 ```bash
 npm install @tsed/vite-ssr-plugin --save